richardlau/adoptium.infrastructurewiki/Ansible-AWX.md

 ## CREDENTIALS

 Credentials allow AWX to connect to other systems.
-We will need at least one ssh credential to allow it to connect to the machines which it is going to deploy onto (this will be put on the machines via Bastillion).
+We will need at least one ssh credential to allow it to connect to the UNIX-based machines which it is going to deploy onto (this will be put on the machines via Bastillion).
 Create the credential with the following parameters:

 - NAME: `ssh admin key`
 - DESCRIPTION: log into machines over ssh